 Ditat Deus (God Enriches) is the motto of the state of Arizona for good reason.
 I was honestly surprised as to how much vegetation there was in the north of this state since all I pictured Arizona to be was a dry, dusty, and being a scorching hot place.
-With that being said Phoenix and to the south is definitely all those things but let’s focus on the best parts of Arizona.
+With that being said Phoenix and to the south is definitely all those things but let’s focus on the best parts of Arizona in my opinion.
 The north where there are seas of conifer trees, cooler temperatures, and endless blue skies is where I will take you today.
 My boyfriend and I hiked the Bright Angel Trail, which; is considered the premier hiking trail on the south rim of The Grand Canyon, a couple weekends ago and I have some really cool pictures to show you.
 I’ll also be adding some tips and information about the hike to Plateau Point back to the trail head where you’ll start.

 - Bright Angel Trail is a 12 mile hike from rim to Plateau Point (PP) and back up